Willemu/toDoapp/README.md

-The to-do app is due on 21 November, and here are the instructions:
+The to-do app is due on 25 November 2022, and here are the instructions:

 Using  HTML, CSS and JavaScript you are going to create a Single Page Application (SPA) that helps your users keep track of various tasks.
 You must make effective use of Object-Oriented Programming to build your application, as a result, plan it thoroughly before you start with coding.